 What information is reported on Form 1096?

 Form 1096 is a fairly simple form.
 It includes a section for the filer’s information, such as name, address, and contact information.
+If the payer is using a transfer agent, then their name should also be listed in the filer’s name section.
 It also includes the following boxes:

 - Box 1 – Employer identification number (EIN)